Teslanomics/teslanomics.github.io/_drafts/_posts/tesla-buyer-s-guide-which-tesla-is-right-for-you.md

 Another option and one I couldn’t leave out is the Tesla Model 3.
 While Model 3 isn’t available yet, there are already over 400,000 pre-orders.
 While I didn’t want to speculate on the Model 3’s key differentiators, we do know some basics about the Tesla Model 3.

-- It will go at least 215 miles on a single charge
+* It will go at least 215 miles on a single charge

-- It’s fast!
+* It’s fast!
 It can go from 0-60 in under six seconds

-- It’s a five-seater
+* It’s a five-seater

-- It’ll be supercharger enabled, have autopilot and is designed to meet the same five- star safety rating as the Model S and X
+* It’ll be supercharger enabled, have autopilot and is designed to meet the same five- star safety rating as the Model S and X

-- The price will start at $35,000
+* The price will start at $35,000

 As I mentioned, there are already 400,000 Tesla Model 3 reservations, so don’t expect to be able to get one anytime soon, if you don’t already have a reservation.If you did want to have a bit of fun in considering when the Model 3 could end up in your drive, I built an estimator.
 By entering pieces of information about yourself, the Tesla Model 3 estimator predicts when you might get your Model 3.
 Try it out here: https://teslanomics.co/model-3-delivery-estimator

 I’d love to hear which Tesla model you’ve decided on.
 Please share in the comments below.
 Also, stay tuned for more in-depth buyers’ guides on each model as well as Tesla features and options updates.

 <span style="font-size: 1rem;">A BIG thank you to Wunder Capital for supporting the show.
 Wunder Capital helps people like you and me invest as little as $1,000 in solar projects.
-Check them out at wundercapital.com/teslanomics</span>
+Check them out at&nbsp;</span><span style="font-size: 1rem;">https://teslanomics.co/wunder</span>

 // My Gear //